 We enter into foreign currency forward contracts to mitigate the risk of future cash flows denominated in a foreign currency.
 The amounts will fluctuate, depending on exchange rate volatility, the volume of our foreign currency transactions, and our decisions to hedge.
-During the fourth quarter of 2023, we entered into a credit default swap, further described below.
-The notional amounts of our foreign currency forward contracts and the credit default swap do not generally represent cash amounts exchanged by the parties and are calculated based on the terms of the derivative instrument.
+During the fourth quarters of 2024 and 2023, we entered into credit default swaps ("CDS"), further described below.
+The notional amounts of our foreign currency forward contracts and the CDS do not generally represent cash amounts exchanged by the parties and are calculated based on the terms of the derivative instrument.
 See also "Note 10 - Derivative Financial Instruments" for additional information.